tedsluis/dump1090-kubernetes/README.md

 Launch a Google Cloud Shell from your Google Cloud Console (indicated with the green arrow in the Google Cloud Console screenshot below).
 [![Google Cloud Console](https://raw.githubusercontent.com/tedsluis/dump1090-kubernetes/master/pics/container_cluster.png)](https://raw.githubusercontent.com/tedsluis/dump1090-kubernetes/master/pics/container_cluster.png)

+To perform this demo I did use the Google Cloud Shell to enter the cli commands.
+Google Cloud Shell is a Debian based OS with a 5GB home directory and all the necessary tools (like gcloud, kubectl, docker, git, etc) already installed.

 Tell the command-line interface which Google Cloud Platform project to use:
 ````
 gcloud config set project YOUR_GOOGLE_CLOUD_PROJECT